Did you know that your version of Internet Explorer is out of date?

 Most recently, as a staff member of SGI Canada, I have been able to use my skills and interests to the fullest in the service of Canadian kosen-rufu.
 I am sometimes surprised to realize that my days are spent writing and working in two languages, as I had vaguely hoped would be the case when I was young.
 I seem to have arrived where I wanted to be, after all.

 The more I practise, the more I realize how much in me remains to be changed.
 Selfishness, irresponsibility, anger—they are still part of my life.
 Being more aware of my mission does not always stop me from complaining.
 But I am convinced of the power of the practice to allow even me to do my human revolution and help others to do the same.
-I will keep moving forward, proud to be able to work for the kosen-rufu of Canada alongside SGI Canada members and President Ikeda.
+I will keep moving forward, proud to be able to work for the kosen-rufu of Canada alongside SGI Canada practitioners and President Ikeda.

 Published in September 2020 New Century